Emilprivate/JsonToCpp/README.md

 # JsonToCpp
 Small Python script to convert all Json files in a directory to Cpp literal string format with a user interface.

-C++ Header File Generator
-The C++ Header File Generator is a Python script that helps automate the generation of C++ header files from JSON data.
 It provides a user-friendly GUI interface built with the Tkinter library.

 Features
 1. Select JSON Folder and Output Folder